utkusrgt/utkusrgt/README.md

 - 👋 Hi, I’m an open-minded translator who wants to have a career in software engineering.
+I work as a project manager.
 I am trying to learn and understand the world of different coding languages.
-- 👀 I’m interested in all kinf of technology.
+- 👀 I’m interested in all kinds of technology.
 - 🌱 I’m currently learning Java.
+Working my way up to software engineering.
-- 📫 You can reach me from this platforms;
+- 📫 You can reach me from these platforms;

   usurgit@gmail.com